Italy may need cabinet reshuffle, deputy PM says

 "There is support for changing some ministers and when Letta returns today from his international mission to Mexico he must take up the burden of working out a (new) composition."

-Renzi, who is also mayor of Florence, has used his clout since his election as PD leader last month to criticize the government and to propose new policies, undermining Letta's authority.
+Renzi, who is also mayor of Florence, has used his clout since his election as PD leader last month to criticise the government and to propose new policies, undermining Letta's authority.

 Italian daily La Stampa published a letter from Renzi on Wednesday in which he denied seeking to weaken the prime minister but seemed to question Letta's competence.